1972–1975 Bangladesh insurgency

-1972–1975 Bangladesh insurgency refers to the period after the independence of Bangladesh when left-wing Communist insurgents, particularly the Gonobahini fought against the government of the Prime Minister Sheikh Mujibur Rahman.
+1972–1975 Bangladesh insurgency refers to the period after the independence of Bangladesh when left-wing insurgents, particularly the Gonobahini fought against the government of the Prime Minister Sheikh Mujibur Rahman.
 The government responded by forming the Jatiya Rakkhi Bahini, which began a crackdown on the general populace.
-The force became involved in the numerous charges of human rights abuse including political killings, shooting by death squads, and large number of rapes on womans.
+The force became involved in the numerous charges of human rights abuse including political killings, shooting by death squads, and large number of rapes on women.
+The insurgency was one of the main reasons for the fall of Sheikh Mujib.

 Background

 In 1972, Jatiyo Samajtantrik Dal was formed when it split from Bangladesh Chhatra League, the student wing of the Bangladesh Awami League, under the leadership of Serajul Alam Khan, M. A. Jalil, ASM Abdur Rab and Shahjahan Siraj.
 Its armed wing, Gonobahini, led by Colonel Abu Taher and Hasanul Haq Inu, began an armed campaign against the government of Sheikh Mujibur Rahman in order to establish scientific socialism and a Marxist state.

 Political killings

 Anthony Mascarenhas states that by the end of 1973, the number of politically motivated murders in Bangladesh after independence was over 2000.
 The victims included some members of parliament and many of the murders were resulted of intra-party conflicts within the Awami League.
 The Gonobahini also killed numerous Bangladesh Chhatra League and Awami League members.

 On the other hand, Maoists such as Siraj Sikder of the Purba Banglar Sarbahara Party and Abdul Haq began attacking the government and people whom they considered "class enemies".

 The government responded by forming the Jatiya Rakkhi Bahini.
 Anthony Mascarenhas claimed that within three years, deaths of mostly Jatiyo Samajtantrik Dal members reached 30,000, all of which were killed by the Jatiya Rakkhi Bahini.